 Like other Rebound therapists, Emerson treats a wide range of conditions; he is board certified in orthopedic physical therapy (OCS) and has advanced training in manual therapy.
 Emerson is currently working toward becoming a Therapeutic Pain Specialist (TPS), a specialized certification to treat and educate patients living with chronic pain.

-Emerson said he finds gratification in both of his roles as a therapist and La Pine’s Clinic Manager; he draws on his leadership experience when working with colleagues and community members.
+Andy Emerson PT said he finds gratification in both of his roles as a therapist and La Pine’s Clinic Manager; he draws on his leadership experience when working with colleagues and community members.
 “I enjoy being a part of molding the clinic into something successful.”